Keto Flatbread

 Can I use whole eggs instead of egg whites?

-We use egg whites in this recipe to both keep the calories low but also have a fluffier and lighter flatbread.
+I use egg whites in this recipe to keep calories low and to make the flatbread fluffier and lighter.
 You can use whole eggs, but be wary that the texture can be quite ‘eggy’ and dense.

 Watch the step-by-step video below